 Behind the servery is the saloon bar with a bare wood floor, a post-war counter which replaced a hatch, old wood surround and cast-iron fireplace and old cupboards in the corner.
 There was originally an off-sales in part of the servery and the exterior door remains.
 The rear left former coffee room with a figure ‘1’ on a small enamel disc on the door and has oldish panelling painted a deep green around most of the room, a stone marble fireplace with a (possibly) modern cast-iron hearth, old wood cupboards.
 Rear right room has a figure ‘7’ on an enamel disc on the door and was shown as the kitchen on the 1936 plan.
 It has oldish dado panelling painted deep pink, wall cupboard.
 Old dado panelling painted blue on the passage which leads to the rear door and a yard with star wars murals on the walls.
 Outside gents under cover in former store room – original gents on the right have been demolished.
 Has a music room upstairs and the exterior wall on Frederick Street side has a musical mural.

-This Pub serves 5 changing beers and 0 regular beers.
+This Pub serves 2 changing beers (Sourced from Sussex breweries.) and 3 regular beers.

 Prince Albert, Brighton